serah1-tech/mining-safety-web-app/README.md

 5. Run the Development Server
 Start the server:

-bash
-Copy code
-python manage.py runserver
-Visit http://127.0.0.1:8000/ in your browser to view the app.
-You should see the "Welcome to the Mining Safety Tips App!" message.

-To access the Django admin panel, go to http://127.0.0.1:8000/admin/ and log in with the superuser credentials you created.

 Next Steps
 Enhance the UI: Add custom CSS to improve the visual appeal of the app.